 Austin’s Barbecue closed in July of 2000 and the building was demolished soon after, replaced with an Eckerd drugstore, now CVS Pharmacy.

 Downtown Elmwood was the filming location for a number of scenes in the 1989 movie "Born on the Fourth of July" starring Tom Cruise.
 Margaret B. Henderson was used for Ron Kovic's high school and Edgefield Ave was transformed for two parade sequences set in Massapequa, Long Island.
 Faux storefronts for ice cream shops, jewelers and insurance agencies lined the movie set.
 A dome-shaped fictional restaurant named Boyer Burger was built next to Elmwood United Methodist Church and sadly was demolished after production.
-Tom Cruise later made it a point to thank Oak Cliff residents for their hospitality with a half-page advertisement in the Oak Cliff Tribune.
+Tom Cruise later made it a point to thank Oak Cliff residents for their hospitality with a half-page advertisement in a November edition of the Oak Cliff Tribune.

 Today the neighborhood is estimated to contain 1,373 homes with a population of 4,426 – making Elmwood the most populous single-family residential neighborhood in Oak Cliff.
 Improvements continue to be made around Elmwood Park, including a mile-long loop trail that opened in 2012 as well as a crossing bridge and trail extension to Kiest Park that opened in 2016.